 Bailey (left) shakes the hand of Eddie Shore at the benefit All-Star Game held in honour of Bailey.

 In 1975 Bailey was inducted into the Hockey Hall of Fame.

 Named in his honour, the Ace Bailey Memorial ice hockey tournament for youth players is held annually in Stoney Creek, Ontario.

-Bracebridge is seat of the Muskoka District Municipality in Ontario.
-It was built around a waterfall on the Muskoka River in the centre of town, and is known for its other nearby waterfalls (Wilson’s Falls, High Falls, etc.).
+Bracebridge is the seat of the Muskoka District Municipality in Ontario.
+It was built around a waterfall on the Muskoka River in the centre of town and is known for its other nearby waterfalls (Wilson’s Falls, High Falls, etc.).
 It was first incorporated in 1875.